brob/eleventy-plugin-dynamic-categories/README.md

 This plugin will accept a category name and a collection name and create data that can be used to create or display category lists for content.

+It creates two collections.
+One is named either the `categoryVar` or `categoryCollection` configuration string.
+This has all posts in the category.
+The other is named that same string with `ByPage` appended to create a category collection that is paginated.

 ## Installation

 Install the plugin with `npm install --save eleventy-plugin-dynamic-categories`